WasabiRaptor/Starbecue/features.md

 ### Stripping
 On the misc tab, NPCs and Players can be configured to have each piece of clothing be auto hidden upon reaching a certain level of Lust, this is simply cosmetic in nature.
 Players by default will never strip.
 NPCs by default strip everything aside from their hat at 50% lust.

+### Dripping
+When boobs, cock, or pussy are enabled, they will have drip particles that increase in amount the more the lust meter fills and the more occupants in the relevant locations, the amoutn can be changed in settings.

+### Roleplay actions
+Actions that don't do anything effectively, but play some fun animations for the sake of roleplay, they're available from the left side of the SBQ controller, actions are only listed if they're available.
+- Jack Off
+- Boob Squish
+- Finger Pussy

 ---

 ## Compatible Species